 It’s the moment we’ve all been waiting for all winter long: Daylight Savings Time.
 This weekend’s Spring Forward time change marks the first sign of the changing seasons.
 Now is the time to start thinking about your home’s air conditioning unit!
 Before the weather heats up, a preseason A/C check-up is a great way for you to identify and, thus, resolve any issues before they become even worse.

-You will desire cool comfort during the warm spring and summer days and performing maintenance on your air conditioning system now will ensure reliable operation when you need it the most.
+You will desire cool comfort during the warm spring and summer days.
+Performing maintenance on your air conditioning system will ensure reliable operation when you need it the most.
 With this list of reasons, you can understand why you should pay attention to your A/C system, indoors and outdoors, before the weather changes.

-- Remove any condenser covers, coil blankets or lids
+2. Remove any condenser covers, coil blankets, or lids

 During the winter months, one can cover the outdoor coil to protect it.
 Be sure to remove the cover before starting the system.
 Heat transfer is limited when the coil is protected and insulated by the cover.
 If you start your system with the cover still on the coil, even for a very short time, your system can become severely damaged.
 And, this is very common.
 Every year several people complain of damage caused by the cover and end up needing major repairs or replacement of the entire system.